nipy/mindboggle/README.rst

-.. _README:

 ==============================================================================
-Software -- NOTE: MINDBOGGLE IS STILL IN PRE-RELEASE
+Software -- Warning: PRE-RELEASE mode
 ==============================================================================
 The Mindboggle software package automates shape analysis of anatomical labels and features extracted from human brain MR image data (read the